Seymour Guado

 Seymour Guado (シーモア＝グアド, Shīmoa-Guado) is a fictional video game character in Square Enix's Final Fantasy series who appears as a major antagonist and temporarily playable character in the 2001 role-playing video game Final Fantasy X. Seymour is a 28-year-old mage and priest of the fictional religion of Yevon.
 He is half-human and half Guado, as his father Jyscal Guado married a human woman in hopes that it would improve relations between their races.
 His father was a maester in the Church of Yevon, which controls the fictional and theocratic world of Spira.
 Prior to the events of the game, Seymour killed Jyscal in order to inherit his position.
 Seymour also holds the position of Minister of Temple Affairs, which oversees summoners.
-A summoner himself, he attempts to use his stature to manipulate the fledgling summoner Yuna into aiding him with his goal of becoming the monster Sin and "freeing" everyone from their pain by killing them.
+A summoner himself, he attempts to use his stature to manipulate the fledgling summoner Yuna into aiding him with his goal of becoming the monster Sin, believing the only way to end the suffering the creature inflicts onto the world is to use its powers to permanently end all life in Spira.

 He has appeared in other video games in the Final Fantasy franchise, including the Final Fantasy X sequel Final Fantasy X-2 and various spin-off games such as the Dissidia Final Fantasy and Theatrhythm Final Fantasy series.

 Seymour has been generally well-received by video game critics for his role in the narrative and challenge level.
 He frequently ranks as one of the most memorable antagonists in the Final Fantasy series due to his nihilistic personality and his unwillingness to accept defeat.